Crime Free Housing

 Attending the Seminar

 In an effort to provide the rental property owner, agent (manager), or the owner's designee, an opportunity to attend the seminar with the least amount of difficulty, we are offering several sessions annually.
 Seminars are scheduled on Saturday mornings generally once a month.
 See the scheduled dates in the top-right corner of this page.

-If it is absolutely impossible to attend the seminar, you may contact the program coordinator, Sergeant J. Gonzalez, at the Carpentersville Police Department to make arrangements to complete the requirement of the seminar.
+If it is absolutely impossible to attend the seminar, you may contact the program coordinator, Community Engagement Officer K. Burroughs, at the Carpentersville Police Department to make arrangements to complete the requirement of the seminar.
 Please keep in mind that a training completion certificate is required before your rental license will be issued by the village.
 Your tenant can not attend the course for you.